 Round out your amazing adventure at the Home of the Brave Headquarters Museum, where you can sit in a vintage army jeep and soak up the sounds of the Glenn Miller Orchestra while relaxing in a 1940s-style cocktail lounge tricked out in true Tiki style.

 Go With the Flow Each Hawaiian Island has one or more volcanic cones.

 Kilauea, Big island Madame Pele, the Hawaiian volcano goddess, never fails to put on a spectacular show, spewing molten lava down the blackened slopes of Kilauea.
 In fact, it may be the most active volcano on Earth.
 Adventurous souls can trek in the moonlight on a guided hike to see the magma trickle down.
 Or, from a helicopter, watch a steamy encounter where lava meets the sea.

 Mauna Kea, Big island Kilauea’s neighbor, Mauna Kea, off the Wailea Coast, is a stellar spot for amateur stargazing at 9,000 feet.

 Haleakala, Maui At 11,000 feet, this crater is the sunrise capital of Hawaii.
 Thousands trek to the top daily to view the cinematic display.

 Molokini, Maui This extinct, partially submerged crater off the Wailea Coast is home to schools of colorful fish and amazing snorkeling.

-This article was first published in March 2012 in Traveler.
+This article was first published in March 2012 in Traveler and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.